 MigraTen Side Effects

-Note: This page contains information about the side effects of acetaminophen / caffeine / isometheptene mucate.
-Some of the dosage forms included on this document may not apply to the brand name MigraTen.
+Note: This document contains side effect information about acetaminophen / caffeine / isometheptene mucate.
+Some dosage forms listed on this page may not apply to the brand name MigraTen.

 For Healthcare Professionals

 Applies to acetaminophen/caffeine/isometheptene mucate: oral capsule, oral tablet.

 Hepatic side effects including severe and sometimes fatal dose dependent hepatitis have been reported in alcoholic patients with the use of acetaminophen.
 Hepatotoxicity has been increased during fasting.
 Several cases of hepatotoxicity from chronic acetaminophen therapy at therapeutic doses have also been reported despite a lack of risk factors for toxicity.[Ref]

 Alcoholic patients may develop hepatotoxicity after even modest doses of acetaminophen.
 In healthy patients, approximately 15 grams of acetaminophen is necessary to deplete liver glutathione stores by 70% in a 70 kg person.
 However, hepatotoxicity has been reported following smaller doses.
 Glutathione concentrations may be repleted by the antidote N-acetylcysteine.
 One case report has suggested that hypothermia may also be beneficial in decreasing liver damage during overdose.